Hebs-Web-Design/hugo-modules/picture/README.md

 ### Notes

-Some options require or only support certain options:
+Some options require or only support certain values:

 * For fit, crop and fill operations both "width" and "height" must be provided.
 * It is possible to provide "fit", "fill" and "crop" at the same time, however the first option wins: